 HOW TO GET THERE

-The Church of the Holy Spirit is located about 2.2 kilometers away from the Syracuse train station, or about 30 minutes on foot, and about 300 meters from the Castello Maniace.
-If you prefer to get to the church on foot, from anywhere in the city, use the map below.
+The Church of the Holy Spirit is located about 2.2 kilometers away from the Syracuse railway station, or about 30 minutes on foot, and about 300 meters from the Castello Maniace.
+If you prefer to reach the church on foot, from anywhere in the city, use the map below.